CartoDB/carto-vl-training/training-v2/04-data-driven-styles.md

 `);
 ```

 Notice that we've only specified blue and red colors in the `color` expression.
-That works for identifying the polygons where Labour and Conservative Party won, but we have some polygons where neither party won (or there wasn't any winning party data).
+That works for identifying the polygons where the Labour Party or the Conservative Party won, but we have some polygons where neither of those parties won (or there wasn't any winning party data).

 Our system categorizes these polygons as "Other", and automatically gives them a gray color.
 We can change that though.
+You can use an optional third parameter in the buckets function to pick a color for the "Other" category, like white.
 Update the `color` property to this:

 ```javascript
 color: ramp(buckets($winner, ["Conservative Party", "Labour Party"]), [blue, red], white)
 ```

-*You can use an optional third parameter in the buckets function to pick a color for the "Other" category, like white:*

 ![other-category](images/training-v2-04-election-other.png)